greysab/ML-TR/README.md

 Hashing for tracking

-Accessing buckets is fast, and can be optimized to contain everytime a track
+Accessing buckets is fast and can be optimized to contain everytime a track

 Requirements: